Getting Started with MaxTAF

 Code Completion

-Every Major IDE has a code completion feature that is very useful when quickly developing test cases.
-The autocomplete feature should work out of the box as long as the language server status is enabled (green circle on the bottom right of the editor, this will be red if the language server is down).
+MaxTAF's editor has a code completion feature that is very useful for quickly developing code.
+The autocomplete feature works out of the box as long as the language server status is enabled (green circle on the bottom right of the editor).

-In order to see the code completion in action, start typing code and you should get suggestions as you type.
+In order to see the code completion in action, start typing code in the script tab for a Case or Page Object, and you should get suggestions as you type.

 Code Lookup